Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 Once you know which dataset you want to train on, you can follow the instruction below to train a model on it.

-> TODO: We should make kubeflow as a prerequisite more clear and explicit.
-Basically, we provide docker image but they will need to setup their own infra.

 Note that these instructions focus on the recommended containerized approach to run a training job on a [Kubeflow](https://www.kubeflow.org/docs/gke/gcp-e2e) cluster on Google Kubernetes Engine ([GKE](https://cloud.google.com/kubernetes-engine)).
-We do this to avoid reproducibility issues people may encounter on different platforms with different dependencies etc. You can use our [docker image](https://hub.docker.com/r/unitytechnologies/datasetinsights) if you're interested in running the same container on your own infrastructure; otherwise you can run one of the pre-compiled Kubeflow Pipelines documented below.
+We provide [pre-compiled Kubeflow pipelines](https://github.com/Unity-Technologies/datasetinsights/tree/master/kubeflow/compiled) and a [docker image](https://hub.docker.com/r/unitytechnologies/datasetinsights) for you to follow steps documented below.
+We do this to avoid reproducibility issues people may encounter on different platforms with different dependencies etc. We will assume you have access to a Kubeflow cluster going forward.

+> Alternatively, you can use the same docker image on your own container-orchestration system following similar steps.

 ### Train on UnityGroceries-Synthetic dataset